pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 }
 ...
 ```
 As you can see, we can send key/value pairs to Keen IO using a map.
 We don't have to define any schema prior to start sending events.
-Also notice we are using the `addEventAsync` method which sends the event *asynchronously* so that the user doesn't have to wait until this event is sent.
+Also notice we are using the `addEventAsync` method which sends the event *asynchronously*, so that the user doesn't have to wait until this event is sent.
 You can also use the `addEvent` method if you need to wait until the event is sent.

-In this example application, it makes sense to use the asynchronous version as we are just gathering data for statistical calculations only.
+In this example application, it makes sense to use the asynchronous version because we are just gathering data for statistical calculations only.
 Notice how we used the `"gifts”` string as the name of the *collection*.
 Think of this collection as a way of grouping the same kind of events (a user clicked a gift option).
 The collection name will be used later when we create queries.

 Now you should be able to use the application and start collecting events.
 Try rebuilding the project, starting the application again, and clicking the buttons.
-Although the application looks the same as before, now we are collecting events.
+Although the application looks the same as before, we are now collecting events.

 ## Create a Dashboard in plain Java

-It’s time to analyse and visualize the data we are collecting!
+It’s time to analyze and visualize the data we are collecting!
 One way to quickly see something interesting on the screen is by defining a query directly in <https://keen.io>.
-You shouldn’t have any trouble exploring the website and creating some queries and even a dashboard by yourself!
-Go ahead and try it if you want, however, in this tutorial we are going to focus on creating a dashboard using the Java programming language.
+You shouldn’t have any trouble exploring the website and creating some queries and even making a dashboard by yourself!
+Go ahead and try it if you want.

+**However, this tutorial will focus on creating a dashboard using the Java programming language.**

 First off, we need to add the following two dependencies into the `pom.xml` file:
 ```